jlecomte/spectroscopy-focus-helper/README.md

-# Measure 2D Spectrum FWHM
+# Measure 2D Spectrum FWHM And Signal

 In spectroscopy, when acquiring the spectrum of a star, we obtain an image named a "2D spectrum" which looks like this: